ivansalvadori/csv2rdf/README.md

 ```

 It is important to mention that the ontology is optional.
-All semantic properties used to map CSV headers will be used regardless a formal and explicit definition.
+All semantic properties used to map CSV headers will be used regardless of a formal and explicit definition.
-The mapping contains four reserveds words:
+The mapping contains four reserved words:

 #### @type
-Used to associate each CSV record to a semantic class.
+Associates each CSV record with a semantic class.

 #### @uriProperty
-Used to define the resource URI.
+Defines the resource URI.
-It accepts two type of values:
+It accepts two types of value:
  * @GenerateUri: generates a unique URI for each resource.
- * Array of CSV headers: generats a URI based on headers.
-CSV records that contain the same value for the predefind headers will be merged to a single resource.
+ * Array of CSV headers: generates a URI based on headers.
+CSV records that contain the same value for the predefined headers will be merged into a single resource.

 #### @resourceDomain
-Used to define a domain for resources.
+Defines the resource domain.

 ## Linked Resources

-It is possible to create a more complex RDf materializtions.
+It is possible to create a more complex RDF conversion.
-The following mapping associates a CSV record to two distinct and linked resources.
+The following mapping associates a CSV record with two distinct and linked resources.
 The CSV headers "name", "birth_date" and "occupation" are mapped to a resource instance of "http://ontoloy/Person".
 The CSV headers "city", "state", and "country" are mapped to a resource instance of "http://ontoloy/Place".
 These resources are linked with one another by the property "http://ontoloy/birthPlace".